getodk/docs/docs/central-install.rst

 There are two ways to get access to a Central install.
 You can pay for official managed hosting on ODK Cloud, or if you are technical, you can self-host Central for free on your own infrastructure.

-The software is the same either way you choose, but there are important tradeoffs to consider.
+The software is the same either way you choose, but there are important trade-offs to consider.

 .. _odk-cloud: